Anunth-R/Fast-Robots/lab_5.md

   ![filtered_pid_control_signal](https://github.com/user-attachments/assets/77db2efc-f983-4de3-a6d4-4ac7c02841bf)

   ## Windup Protection
   One consequence of including an integral term in my controller is that windup can cause instability in the controller.
 For example, here is a video below showing my foot pinning my car for 5 seconds before releasing it.
 The car slammed into the obstacle because the integral term completely saturated the control inputs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_JnH1ccdLDU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   To prevent this from happening, we can constrain the integrated error so that it can contribute no more that 0.15 to the total overall input signal.

 ![image](https://github.com/user-attachments/assets/90fa2e63-1293-4862-b9f3-a3027ce9ef2e)

   With windup protection, the car is still able to stop even after being pinned for 5 seconds.

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/59bCQnYdNXs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   ## Controller Robustness
+With all of these ehancements to the controller, the following videos demonstrate the controller's ability function across different starting distances and surfaces.

+Short Distance:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7olcgQK0m3k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   ## Discussion
   I really enjoyed implementing PID control on my robot especially because I am also taking the feedback control class this semester.
 Therefore, this lab gave me a valuable opportunity to see the theory I had learned in that class applied to a real robotic system.